Using Alexa, you can turn lights on and off in your home with your voice. Here’s how to set it up.

 When you say “turn on the lights,” Alexa will turn on the light group associated with the Amazon Echo you are closest to.
-If you want to control other lights in another room, say the light group name.
+Say the light group name if you want to control other lights in another room.

 Here’s how to build a light group for context-aware lighting:

 1. To begin, open the Alexa app.
 Choose the Devices tab.